What is Autism?

-Autism is often referred to as a hidden condition as the child may appear to be like any other.
+Autism spectrum disorder (ASD), usually called autism is often referred to as a hidden condition as the child may appear to be like any other.
 However, autism affects how the brain functions and how a pupil perceives, processes, understands and responds to information.
 This effect is not always obvious to others.

 Pupils on the autism spectrum can be affected in three areas, known as the triad of impairments: